 - Furniture – Arrange tables, chairs, sofas, and other furniture on your deck, repositioning them until you get the placement just right.

 - Accessories – Finish by adding accessories, such as plants, pillows, candles, etc. This stuff will be in your way if added too early, so save it for last.

 I love using rugs both indoors and out.
 They pull together a space like nothing else.
 I found this blue paisley rug for a steal at World Market.
-Unfortunately, I’m not seeing this exact style online anymore, but they have lots of other cute rugs, too.
+They have lots of other cute rugs, too.

 After placing my rug, I added a table and chairs.
 This affordable bistro set was the first thing I purchased for my small deck.